Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Temporal Analyses

 \subsection{Temporal Perron-Frobenius and Koopman Operators}

-Taking the analysis farther, the solution to \eqref{eq:Liouville} can be written as the probabilistic evolution equation $p(\x|t)=\hat{P}_t \, p(\x|0)$, where $\hat{P}_t$ is the Perron-Frobenius operator, with origin $t=0$ measured in the relative coordinate system of $t$ \citepeg{Froyland_Padberg_2009, Kaiser_etal_2014}.
+Taking the analysis farther, the solution to \eqref{eq:Liouville} can be written as the probabilistic evolution equation $p(\x|t)=\hat{P}_t \, p(\x|0)$, where $\hat{P}_t$ is the Perron-Frobenius operator, with origin $t=0$ measured in the relative coordinate system of $t$ \cite[e.g.,][]{Froyland_Padberg_2009, Kaiser_etal_2014}.
 Examining a probability product, it is readily verified that this is linear, giving $\hat{P}_t = \exp(t \, \hat{L}_t)$, in which $\hat{L}_t$ is the (multiplicative) temporal Liouville operator defined by $\hat{L}_t p = -\nabla_{\x} \cdot (p \, \u_{rel} )$.
-The Koopman operator $\hat{K}_t$ adjoint to $\hat{P}_t$ can also be defined using the volumetric mean \eqref{eq:local_constr_x}, based on the duality:
+The Koopman operator $\hat{K}_t$ adjoint to $\hat{P}_t$ can then be defined from the volume average \eqref{eq:vol_average}, based on the duality:

-The Koopman operator provides an evolution equation for the observable $\alpha(\x,t)=\hat{K}_t \, \alpha(\x,0)$, and can be determined by spectral decomposition, with close connections to SVD and DMD \citepeg{Mezic_2005, Rowley_etal_2009, Chen_etal_2012, Budisic_etal_2012, Bagheri_2013, Mezic_2013, Bagheri_2014, Hemati_etal_2017, Arbabi_Mezic_2017, LeClainche_Vega_2018a, LeClainche_Vega_2018b}.
+The Koopman operator provides an evolution equation for the observable $\obs(\x,t)=\hat{K}_t \, \obs(\x,0)$, and can be determined by spectral decomposition, with close connections to SVD and DMD \cite[e.g.,][]{Mezic_2005, Rowley_etal_2009, Chen_etal_2012, Budisic_etal_2012, Bagheri_2013, Mezic_2013, Bagheri_2014, Hemati_etal_2017, Arbabi_Mezic_2017, Proctor_etal_2018, Kutz_etal_2018, LeClainche_Vega_2018a, LeClainche_Vega_2018b, Giannakis_etal_2019, Froyland_etal_2020, Umbria_etal_2020, Giannakis_Das_2020, Perez_etal_2020, Bai_etal_2020}.